d-moos/MLJourney/lesson_10_game_states.md

 ### State Representation Principles

 We want the observation `s_t` to be a *useful summary* of the game at time `t`.

-A good state representation is:
+A good state representation is often described as **Markov**, **compact**, **normalized**, and **informative**.

-- **Markov:** it contains enough information that, given `s_t`, the **future** does not depend on the **past**.
-For Rocket League, a single cropped screenshot is *not*
-  Markov: you cannot tell the ball's velocity from one image.
-Adding velocities or stacking frames makes it closer to Markov.
+Being **Markov** means that, given `s_t`, the **future** does not depend on the **past**.
+In other words, `s_t` contains all the information you need to make good decisions and to predict what will happen next.
+For Rocket League, a single cropped visual frame is *not* Markov: from one still image you cannot tell the ball's velocity or where it was a moment ago.
+If you add explicit velocity features or stack several recent frames together, the state becomes **closer** to having the Markov property.
-- **Compact:** no unnecessary details.
-Exact grass texture or stadium audience pixels rarely matter for control.
-- **Normalized:** features are on similar scales (e.g., positions divided by field size, velocities divided by max speed).
-This helps neural nets train reliably.
-- **Informative:** focuses on task-relevant aspects: relative positions, who owns the ball, where the goals are, how much boost you have, etc.

-Bad states make learning nearly impossible (missing critical info) or very slow (huge irrelevant inputs).
+The representation should also be **compact**, meaning it should not include unnecessary details that do not affect the task.
+The exact grass texture or the audience in the stands rarely matters for control, so including those pixels just increases input size and makes learning slower without adding useful signal.

+It is helpful for features to be **normalized**, with different quantities mapped onto roughly similar numeric ranges.
+For example, you might divide positions by the field size so they lie in `[-1, 1]`, and divide velocities by some maximum speed.
+Neural networks generally train more reliably when inputs are on comparable scales, because gradients are better behaved and one large-magnitude feature does not dominate the others.

+Finally, the state must be **informative** about the task itself.
+For a Rocket League-like game, this usually means focusing on things like the relative positions of cars and ball, who currently has possession, where the goals are, and how much boost you have.
+If key information is missing, the agent may never learn good behavior, because no policy can succeed without seeing what actually matters.
+Bad state designs can therefore make learning nearly impossible (when they omit critical information) or just very slow (when they include huge amounts of irrelevant input).

 ### Feature Types

-There are three broad approaches; in practice you often **combine** them.
+There are three broad approaches to constructing state features; in practice you often **combine** them.

-**1. Raw pixels (vision)**

-- Input is one or more images rendered from the game.
-- Processed with a **CNN** (like in DQN for Atari).
-- Usually converted to **grayscale** and resized (e.g., 84×84) to reduce input size.
-- Often use **frame stacking** (see below) to give a sense of motion.

-Pros:

-- Very general; requires minimal game-specific knowledge.
-- Matches how humans see the game.

-Cons:

-- High-dimensional; slow to train.
-- Harder to debug than structured features.

-**2. Structured state (hand-crafted features)**

-These are vectors of numbers that describe the game objects directly, e.g. for Rocket League:

-- Ball position and velocity
-- Car position, velocity, and rotation
-- Whether you are on the ground or in the air
-- Boost amount, jump / flip status
+The first approach uses **raw pixels (vision)** as input.
+Here the observation is one or more images rendered from the game.
+You typically process these images with a convolutional neural network (CNN), as in DQN for Atari.
+To keep things efficient, the images are often converted to **grayscale** and resized to a smaller resolution (for example, 84×84 pixels) so that the input tensor is not too large.
+When using pixels it is also common to apply **frame stacking** (discussed below) so that the network can infer motion from a short history of frames rather than seeing only a single snapshot.
+The big advantage of raw pixels is that they are very general and require little game-specific knowledge; they also match how humans visually perceive the game.
+The downsides are that pixel inputs are high-dimensional, make networks slower to train, and can be harder to debug than more structured, human-designed features.

-These features are typically **much lower dimensional** than raw pixels and easier to normalize.
-They also make it easier to reason about what the network sees.
+The second approach is to build a **structured state** using hand-crafted features.
+In this case the observation is a vector of numbers that directly describes important game objects.
+For Rocket League, you might include the ball's position and velocity, the car's position, velocity, and rotation, whether the car is on the ground or in the air, and quantities like boost amount or jump/flip status.
+These feature vectors are usually **much lower dimensional** than raw pixels and much easier to normalize.
+They also make it easier for you, as the designer, to reason about what information the network is seeing and to debug strange behaviors.

-**3. Derived features**

-On top of raw or structured features we can compute higher-level quantities, such as:

-- Distance from car to ball / goal
-- Angle between car's forward direction and the ball
-- Whether the ball is moving towards or away from the opponent's goal

-Derived features often encode **what we care about** more directly than raw positions.
-However, too much hand-designed structure can bias the agent or hide useful signals, so there is a trade-off.
+The third approach is to add **derived features** on top of raw pixels or structured state.
+These are higher-level quantities computed from more basic inputs, such as the distance from the car to the ball or goal, the angle between the car's forward direction and the ball, or a flag indicating whether the ball is currently moving towards or away from the opponent's goal.
+Derived features often encode **what we care about** for the task more directly than raw positions or velocities.
+However, too much hand-designed structure can bias the agent towards your intuitions and potentially hide useful signals that a more flexible representation might discover on its own, so there is always a trade-off.

 ### Frame Stacking and Temporal Information